matthewarcus/dlink/README.md

 xxx
 ```

-which ensures that we only generate one solution for each reflected or
+which ensures that we only generate one solution for each family of reflected or
 rotated solution.